Kenneth Nkweta Nju: Masafi

 Nju signed with Emirates club Masafi Sports Club for the 2005/06 season.

 General Caballero ZC

 Nju played for General Caballero ZC.

 Sportivo Trinidense

 In February 2007, Nju attended his first sessions at Sportivo Trinidense, becoming the club's eighth signing.
 In July 2007, Nju started in a game against Cerro Porteño, playing until the 57th minute as Sportivo Trinidense were defeated 3–0.
 Between 2007 and 2008, Nkweta Nju played in 24 games for Sportivo Trinidense.
 During the 2008 season, he was teammates with future Paraguay national team attacker Dario Lezcano.

 Personal life

-Nju does not consume alcohol and enjoys Paraguayan cuisine, such as Sopa Paraguaya, Chipa Guazu and Bori Bori.
+Nju does not consume alcohol and enjoys Paraguayan cuisine, such as sopa paraguaya, chipa guasu and vori vori.
 Nju has lived in Paraguay since arriving in 2001 and his three children were born in the country.
 Nju enjoys reading and he constantly capacitates himself to be a good preparer of athletes, owning a sports complex which forms football players.